Transforming Pain into Power: A Manchester Life Coach’s Guide to Cope With A Relationship Breakdown

 Try:

-• Breathwork or meditation to soothe the nervous system
+Breathwork or meditation to calm the nervous system.

 Step Six: Discover the Patterns That Led You Here

-• Are you drawn to partners who mirror your fears or wounds?
+Are partners drawn to your past fears or wounds?

-• Do you ignore red flags because they feel “normal”?
+Do you ignore red flags that feel familiar?

 Step Seven: Rewrite Your Story with NLP Tools